ajojothepineapple/shortestPathGraph/README.md

 - Output filename.

-To run Graphing with Dijkstra's Algorithm on any data (Prints the path to the console in terms of nodes and paints the path on the map), using command line type: ./program "Graph Map".
+To run Graphing with Dijkstra's Algorithm on any data (Prints the path to the console in terms of nodes and paints the path on the map), using command line type: ./program "Graph Dijkstra Path".
 There will then be a prompt to input the following information:

 - File with edge information.